Golfers Elbow Treatment

 Effective treatment options include:

-A structured rehabilitation program focusing on stretching and strengthening the forearm muscles helps improve flexibility and tendon resilience.
-Dr. Dinesh can recommend safe, progressive exercises to support recovery.
+A structured rehabilitation program focusing on stretching and strengthening the forearm muscles helps improve flexibility and tendon resilience. - Supportive Bracing

 Making changes to how you work, exercise, or perform daily activities can significantly reduce the risk of recurrence.